ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 TODO: Add Sample.
 ```

-The assertion with be sent with the POST method and will include the following
+The assertion will be sent with the POST method and will include the following
 mandatory parameters:

 -   grant_type